ibexa/documentation-developer/docs/trainings/a_training_topic/a_late_training/000_syllabus.md

 ### Previous trainings

-You should have mastered the following training(s) before starting ''The late training title'':
+You should have mastered the following training(s) before starting this *The late training title*:

 - [An early training](../an_early_training/000_syllabus.md)